 President Enrique Peña Nieto was born on July 20, 1966, in Atlacomulco, Mexico.
 Interested in politics from the time he was a boy, Peña Nieto quickly climbed the ranks of power and at the age of 39 was elected governor of the State of Mexico.
-In 2012, Peña Nieto won the Mexican presidency with 38 percent of the vote, though his administration has been marked by the country's violent drug trade, a property and other scandals.
-His approval ratings among the citizens of Mexico have declined during his time in office.
+In 2012, Peña Nieto won the Mexican presidency with 38 percent of the vote.
+However, his administration was marked by various scandals and an inability to stem the country's violent drug trade, resulting in diminished approval ratings over his six-year term.

 Mexican President Enrique Peña Nieto was born on July 20, 1966, in the Mexican city of Altacomulco, located in the northwest region of the country.
 The oldest of four children, Peña Nieto had an upper middle-class childhood.
 His mother, María, worked as a school teacher while his father, Gilberto, was an engineer with the national electric company.

 As a boy, Peña Nieto professed an early passion for politics.
 At Denis Hall School in Alfred, Maine, which he attended during his junior year of high school in 1979 so that he could learn English, Peña Nieto told classmates he planned to be governor of his home state.

 Peña Nieto's interest in politics was partly the result of proximity.
 A close family friend, Jorge Jiménez Cantú, served as governor of the State of Mexico, as did his father's cousin, Alfredo del Mazo González.
 Peña Nieto ended up working for both men during their respective times in office.